omegaml/omegaml/docs/source/admin/kickstart.rst

 =============================

 omega|ml is the data science integration platform that consists of a compute cluster, a highly scalable distributed NoSQL database and a REST API.
-The omega|ml Enterprise Edition in addition provides a web dashboard, user profile management and security features.
+The omega|ml Commercial Edition in addition provides a web dashboard, user profile management and security features.

 omega|ml enables data scientists to offload all the heavy-lifting involved